 Issues raised by community members are categorized into the following types:

-Model Change (3): issues of this type have to do with a modification to the CRM model itself, adding, modifying or deleting classes or properties or changing their scope notes
+Model Change : issues of this type have to do with a modification to the CRM model itself, adding, modifying or deleting classes or properties or changing their scope notes in a meaningful way.

-Editorial (1): issues of this type do not change the meaning of the model but have to do with providing additional material within the specification which clarifies and illuminates the use and functioning of the model
+Editorial : issues of this type do not change the meaning of the model but have to do with providing additional material within the specification which clarifies and illuminates the use and functioning of the model (such as redrafting the examples of classes and properties to best reflect their semantics) or with improving the text and editing of typos.

-Community (2): issues of this type are related to the growth and development of the CIDOC CRM community, things like adding or changing members, organizing conferences, advertising the groups’ work etc.
+Community : issues of this type are related to the growth and development of the CIDOC CRM community, things like adding members or changing members’ representatives, organizing conferences, advertising the groups’ work etc.

-Additional Documents (4): issues of this type have to do with the generation of documents that are extra to the CIDOC CRM specification but which may help illustrate the standard or how to use it
+Additional Documents : issues of this type have to do with the generation of documents that are extra to the CIDOC CRM specification but which may help illustrate the standard or how to use it